 Lawyers ask Supreme Court to review ‘Serial’ subject’s case

-News outlets report defense attorneys for Adnan Syed filed the document this week.
+News outlets report defense attorneys for Adnan Syed filed an amicus brief this week.
 It says Syed wasn’t given a proper opportunity to investigate an unbiased and credible witness.

 Syed’s lawyer during the trial, Cristina Gutierrez, failed to contact a woman who said she saw Syed at a library at the time prosecutors say he strangled his ex-girlfriend in 1999.

-The Maryland Supreme Court denied a motion earlier this year for a new trial for Syed.
+Maryland’s Court of Appeals, the state’s highest court, denied a motion earlier this year for a new trial for Syed.
 The National Association of Criminal Defense Lawyers says the decision has consequences for all defendants with counsel who fail to investigate alibi witnesses.